-We have developed a new Action Plan for Learning Goal related to Human and Social Development which focuses on the idea of WITS and how to 'keep a problem small.'
+We have developed an Action Plan for Learning Goal related to Human and Social Development which focuses on the idea of WITS and how to 'keep a problem small.'
 We focus on how to take ownership for our own contributions to a problem, as a means of accepting responsibility and moving forward.

-We have a new school counsellor starting this coming fall and she will play an integral roll in working with students and classrooms in pre-teaching social skills to support effective peer interactions, as well as conflict resolution.
+Our school counsellor plays an integral roll in working with students and classrooms in pre-teaching social skills to support effective peer interactions, as well as conflict resolution.